 Dealing with disposables

 You may have noticed that we have way fever diapers for baby now than we did when he was a newborn.
-That’s because August goes to daycare now where cloth diapers are not allowed, meaning we need fever reusable diapers at home to sustain a comfortable laundry routine of washing every two to three days.
+That’s because our boy goes to daycare now where cloth diapers are not allowed, meaning we need fever reusable diapers at home to sustain a comfortable laundry routine of washing every two to three days.

 More info: I do send a medium size wet bag to school with August every day, for teachers to put any dirty clothes in.
 The option was a new-every-day-ziploc bag!